agmip/translator-excel-python/README.md

 PythonTranslatorExcelAgMIP.exe -i "<file_name>.xlsx" -o "output.json"
 ```

-The executable runs in a windows 64 bits machine, for other architectures it is neccesary to create a new exe file as mentioned in the next sections.
+The executable runs in a windows 64 bits machine, for other architectures it is necessary to create a new exe file as mentioned in the next sections.

 ## Project Structure